ShevindiRodrigo/Getting_Started_Spring_Boot/README.md

 # Getting_Started_Spring_Boot
-Beginner guid to start a project using Spring boot
+Beginner guide to start a project using Spring boot